KathyReid/datta-vic-2017/transcript.md

 The third key trend that I'd like to explore is *ubiquitous computing*.
 Just as we're mobile, and exploring all of our different contexts, computing technology is all around us, largely due to the internet of things.
 Our lights - with things like LIFX - our homes - thanks to things like Nest and Amazon Echo - and even our vehicles - have much more embedded and interconnected technology.

 Combine this with both mobility and context-switching, and suddenly we have user interfaces all around us.
 We plan our day and our journeys on our mobile device.
 We swipe on with our Myki on the bus or the train.
 We get coffee or fast food by ordering from a touch screen.
 Our buildings increasingly have technology, such as proximity sensors and beacons.
-We're surrounded by user interfaces.
+We're surrounded by user interfaces - it's not just computing that's ubiquitous, user interfaces are ubiquitous too.

-This means that user int
+## Key areas of user interface development

+### Speech recognition and voice control

+Give examples - Siri, Cortana ,Google Now, Skype automatic translate.
+As anyone who's participated in a video conference knows, you can tolerate poor video better than you can tolerate poor audio.
+Busy, crowded street,s and noisy open plan offices, and speech recognition becomes more difficult.

+#### Cognitoys Dino

+One of the ways that speech recognition is being incorporated as a user interface is in toys.
+We're now starting to see toys, such as the Elemental Path Cognitoys Dino, use voice recognition combined with things like artificial intelligence to provide both a learning and entertainment experience.

+DEMONSTRATION of the Cognitoys Dino

+We're starting to see now

+### Conversational UI

+## Gesture control and other natural user interfaces

+# Implications for consideration

+### User interfaces that talk to each other

 ### Too many user interfaces and having to learn them all